lgatto/lgatto.github.io/_posts/2015-10-08-authorship-trust-open-science.md

 comments: true
 ---

-Authorship on scientific papers is arguably one of the most pathetic lows in academia, from squabbles to open conflict, pressure, politics and nepotism.
-What does authorship represent; who deserves to be an author?
+The publish or perish crisis has led to a situation where, quite understandably, being named on a paper is more important that the actual constribution.
+As a result, authorship on scientific papers is arguably one of the most pathetic lows in academia, from squabbles to open conflict, pressure, politics and nepotism.
+But what does authorship represent; who deserves to be an author?

 ## Authorship